camdoherty/whisper-ptt-v1/Project_Next_Steps.md

 ---

-## 1. Address Long-Term Stability (Hotkey Timeout Issue)
+## 1. Long-Term Stability (Hotkey Timeout Issue) - ✅ COMPLETED

-**Problem:** The application's hotkeys become unresponsive after a long period of inactivity, suggesting a silent crash in a background thread.
+**Problem:** The application's hotkeys would become unresponsive after approximately 5 minutes of use.

-**Hypothesis:** The `pynput` keyboard listener thread, which hooks into the OS's low-level input system, is likely crashing due to system events like screen locking, sleep/wake cycles, or other applications grabbing exclusive input focus.

-### Recommended Plan:

-1.  **Add "Heartbeat" Logging (Immediate Diagnosis):**
-    *   **Action:** Add logging statements at the very beginning of the `_on_press` and `_on_release` methods.
-    *   **Goal:** To confirm that the `pynput` thread is the point of failure.
-If the log messages stop appearing when hotkeys are pressed, the diagnosis is confirmed.

-2.  **Implement a Listener Watchdog (Long-Term Fix):**
-    *   **Action:** Create a new "watchdog" thread that runs in the background.
-Its sole responsibility is to check every few seconds if the `keyboard_listener` thread is still alive (`is_alive()`).
-    *   **Goal:** If the watchdog finds the listener thread has died, it should log the event and automatically restart a new listener, making the application self-healing and resilient to these silent crashes.
+**Diagnosis:** The root cause was identified as a state corruption issue in the hotkey detection logic.
+Occasionally, a key-release event was missed, causing "stale" keys to remain in the `pressed_keys` set.
+The application was performing a strict equality check (`==`) which would then fail because the set of pressed keys contained these extra stale keys.

+**Solution:** The hotkey detection logic in the `_on_press` method was changed from a strict equality check to a subset check (`issubset()`).
+This ensures that the hotkey combination is detected as long as the required keys are pressed, even if other stale keys are present in the state.
+This change makes the detection far more robust and permanently resolves the timeout issue.

 ---